1940 - 1949

 On July 2nd, the varsity lined up against Cal.
 Cal had stayed with Washington in the first mile of each previous three-mile race, so the Huskies knew the crew had early strength.
 What they did not know is Cal felt convinced they could win this race based on a sub-par performance at the IRA.
 Cal took an early lead in the race, with Washington staying within reach, but with 500m to go Washington was behind by 3/4 length.
 A furious finishing sprint brought the crew back rapidly, but California won by a stunning three feet.

-On July 10, the JV 4+ bested eleven other entrants at the trials to become the U.S. representative in the fours competition.
+On July 10th, the Husky 4+ bested eleven other entrants at the Trials to become the U.S. representative in the fours competition.
 The crew sailed to London without Al Ulbrickson; he had declined the invitation to be small boats coach, ceding the job to George Pocock, who was already slated as rigger for the team.
-The SS America was equipped on deck with four ergometers, which the athletes shared with their new teammates daily.
+The SS America was equipped on deck with four ergometers, which the athletes shared with their new California teammates daily.

 The course was at Henley.
-There were over 200 other crews there practicing for various Olympic events, and it was crowded.
-No launches were permitted on the course, meaning coaches on bicycles, speaking countless languages, competed for space on a three foot wide path.
-Pocock, the former sculling champion born and raised on the Thames near Eton, knew where they needed to go.
-Eight miles down the river was a boathouse at Marlow and four miles of open water for training - with no limitations on launches.
-Ky Ebright did not hesitate, the two found a launch, the crews rowed the eight miles (and two locks) down the river, and there the California eight and the Washington four trained for an intense and private week as teammates.
+There were over 200 other crews and boats there practicing for the multiple Olympic events, and it was crowded.
+No launches were permitted on the course, meaning coaches on bicycles, speaking countless languages, competed for space on a three-foot wide path.
+Pocock, the former English sculling champion born and raised on the Thames near Eton, knew where they needed to go; eight miles down the river was a boathouse at Marlow with four miles of open water for training - and no limitations on launches.
+Ky Ebright did not hesitate: the two found a launch, the crews rowed the eight miles (and two locks) down the river, and there the California eight and the Washington four trained for an intense and private week as teammates.

-The four began competition by defeating Finland by two lengths.
-They followed that up in the afternoon with a shaky win over France to place into the finals.
-Two days later, on August 9, 1948, the crew lined up on the "Berks" (club) side of the river, with Switzerland to their right and Denmark a lane over from there.
-The crew knew the other crews would jump ahead, and they did.
-Sticking to their race plan (which they did not do against France), by midway the men pulled even with Denmark, and by 5oo meters to go, they had taken the lead.
-With a powerful sprint, the crew finished two lengths ahead of Switzerland to win the gold medal.
+The four began competition by defeating Finland by two lengths to advance into one of the three semis; but due to the narrowness of the Henley course, only the winner of the semis would advance to the final.
+In a narrow and shaky win over France that same afternoon (high stroking the first half and almost running out of gas at the finish), they won their semi to row in the medal final.
+Two days later, on Monday, August 9, 1948, the team lined up on the "Berks" (club) side of the river, with Switzerland to their right and Denmark a lane over from there.
+The men knew the other crews would jump ahead; but this time, sticking to their Pocock race plan for swing and patience (and understroking the competition), by midway through the Thames course they had pulled even with the excellent Danish squad; by 500 meters to go, the five young men from Seattle had taken the lead.
+In a powerful sprint - with plenty left in the tank this time around - the Husky 4+ finished two lengths ahead of second place Switzerland to win the Olympic gold, Denmark finishing third.

-Later that day, California won the third gold medal of Ky Ebright's career in the eights competition.
-The eight and the four were the only U.S. crews that won gold that day (the rest did not medal except the four without, which won bronze).
+Later that day, California won the third Olympic gold medal of Ky Ebright's career in the eights competition.
+The eight and the four were the only U.S. crews that won gold that day (the rest did not medal except the four without coxswain, which won bronze).

 1948 was a watershed year for rowing at Washington.
 The gold medal in the four would bring on the support needed to build a new, state of the art rowing facility at Washington.
-The IRA sweep was a monumental achievement of Ulbrickson and his staff.
-The publicity surrounding this golden year would resonate for years in Seattle.
+The IRA sweep was a monumental achievement of Ulbrickson and his staff, and the publicity surrounding this golden year would resonate for years in Seattle.

 Yet history would suggest that it was also a turning point in Ulbrickson's career.
 The loss at the trials of the eight, most observers would agree, was crushing.
 For his highly favored and undefeated crew to lose to Ky Ebright - a man he respected as his ultimate competitor - made it worse.
 By three feet.
 The man of few words became the man of no words.